University of Portsmouth - MSc Biotechnology

 Career Prospects

-This Master's degree in biotechnology focuses on specializing in the development of life-improving technologies, strategies, and products in the biotechnology sector.
-Graduates gain practical skills to operate successfully in this pioneering field or can pursue a research degree.
-Post-graduation, graduates can pursue roles such as research scientist, business associate, sales representative, forensic interpretations team leader, molecular pathologist, bone densitometry technician, data analyst, clinical trials assistant, and account executive.
-Companies that have employed graduates include Cellmark Ltd, Portsmouth Trust NHS, Publicis Health, and Eli Lilly.
+This Master's degree in biotechnology specializes in the subject and prepares graduates for a variety of positions in firms ranging from start-ups to worldwide enterprises.
+Graduates receive a comprehensive understanding of life-enhancing technologies, tactics, and products employed in the biotechnology industry.
+They have the practical skills to succeed in this innovative field or pursue a research degree.
+Graduates have pursued careers as research scientists, business associates, sales representatives, forensic interpretations team leaders, molecular pathologists, bone densitometry technicians, data analysts, clinical trials assistants, and account executives.
+Companies that have hired graduates include Cellmark Ltd, Portsmouth Trust NHS, Publicis Health, and Eli Lilly.

 Course Details